SHARED FROM CFHS.CA

 TIP #1: PARTNER WITH AN ORGANIZATION OUTSIDE YOUR REGION

 As an organization facing a disaster, it’s imperative that you create a formal partnership with a like-minded organization outside your jurisdiction.
-This partner organization can agree to take on critical tasks for the organization facing the disaster, such as setting up a fundraising campaign online, communicating with the public about the disaster, and taking in, storing and shipping physical donations to the agency facing the disaster (i.e.: pet carriers, food, leashes, collars, dog crates, etc.).
+This partner organization can agree to take on critical tasks for the organization facing the disaster, such as setting up a fundraising campaign online on platforms like GoFundMe or similar to cover victims various expenses, communicating with the public about the disaster, and taking in, storing and shipping physical donations to the agency facing the disaster (i.e.: pet carriers, food, leashes, collars, dog crates, etc.).
 This is about building a plan and a strategy for how you will access the infrastructure and support you need to help you get through the disaster.
 Your strategy should include a communications plan, a plan for receiving physical donations, a plan to create a hub or location where staff and volunteers of the affected agency can work, an evacuation plan for placing the shelter’s animals into the care and custody of other animal welfare agencies for adoption, and a resource hub where residents of the affected area can get pet supplies and information about things like vet care and pet-friendly accommodations.

 TIP #2: LINE UP SUPPORT FOR YOUR STAFF